jasone/sqlive/docs/docs.md

 With this command we instructed SQLive to send all the changes relative to the virtual view "negative\_balance" to the file /tmp/negative\_balance.
 In return, SQLive gave us the session number "6043", which will be useful to retrieve the status of that connection.

-Let's have a look at the stream:
+Let's have a look at the file:

 ```$ tail /tmp/negative_balance
 1       875|Customer#000000875|8pQ4YUYox0d|3|13-146-810-5423|-949.27999999899998|FURNITURE|ar theodolites snooze slyly. furiously express packages cajole blithely around the carefully r